What Do DNA, Proteins, And Fats Have In Common? The Surprising Link Scientists Don’t Want You To Miss

 3. Folding & Modification – Chaperones help the new protein fold; sometimes it gets a phosphate tag or a sugar coat.

-The end product is an enzyme—a protein that speeds up a specific chemical reaction It's one of those things that adds up..
+The end product is an enzyme—a protein that speeds up a specific chemical reaction Which is the point..

 2. Enzymes Manipulate Fat Molecules